awsdocs/aws-dms-user-guide/doc_source/CHAP_GettingStarted.Replication.md

    (0 rows)
    ```

-1. While your migration task is running, you can monitor the progress of your database migration while it happens\.
+1. While your migration task is running, you can monitor the progress of your database migration as it happens:
    + In the DMS console navigation pane, choose **Database migration tasks**\.
-   + Choose the **dms\-task**\.
+   + Choose **dms\-task**\.
    + Choose **Table statistics**\.

    For more information about monitoring, see [Monitoring AWS DMS tasks](CHAP_Monitoring.md)\.